jonasoesch/p9/paper.md

 #### H3: Cueing

 We found that animation focused participants on a smaller group of characters.
 But this seemingly did not help them correctly interpret the relationship.
 One explanation might be that the animation design was not clear enough.
-Another explanation might be the following: interpreting the relationship between two charts is certainly a process that happens after identifying a relationship (>>Comparison).
+Another explanation might be the following: interpreting the relationship between two charts is certainly a process that happens after identifying a relationship (see section [-@sec:comparison]).
 It is therefore even further removed from the levels of visual perception that are affected by the animated-static distinction.
 It would. therefore, be surprising to find a difference in this measure while not finding one in the *relationship*-measure.

 #### H4: Object constancy